ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Expected result:**

-Callback is called with NSAPI_ERROR_OK and IP address.
+Callback is called with `NSAPI_ERROR_OK` and IP address.

 ### ASYNCHRONOUS_DNS_SIMULTANEOUS

 **Description:**

 Verify that simultaneous asynchronous DNS queries work correctly.
 Call `NetworkInterface::gethostbyname_async()` in a row 6 times with a different host names.
-Wait for all requests to complete and verify result.
-Cache shall not contain host names used in asynchronous request.
+Wait for all requests to complete, and verify the result.
+Cache should not contain host names used in asynchronous request.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**

 1. Call `gethostbyname_async()` in a row 6 times with a different host names.
 Host names shall not be found from cache.
-2. Verify that last `gethostbyname_async()` operation is rejected since there is room only for 5 simultaneous operations.
+2. Verify that last `gethostbyname_async()` operation is rejected because there is room only for 5 simultaneous operations.
 3. Verify that callback is called with correct parameters 5 times.

 **Expected result:**

 Sixth `gethostbyname_async()` is rejected.
-Callback is called with NSAPI_ERROR_OK and IP address 5 times.
+Callback is called with `NSAPI_ERROR_OK` and IP address 5 times.

 ### ASYNCHRONOUS_DNS_SIMULTANEOUS_CACHE

 **Description:**

 Verify that the caching of DNS results works correctly with simultaneous asynchronous DNS queries.
 Call `NetworkInterface::gethostbyname_async()` in a row 6 times with a different host names.
 Wait for all requests to complete and verify result.
 Cache shall contain at least one host name used in asynchronous request.
-This can be achieved e.g. by running test "Asynchronous DNS simultaneous" before this test and using same host names in this run.
+You can achieve this, for example, by running test "Asynchronous DNS simultaneous" before this test and using same host names in this run.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**